Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 Finding the Right Reward

-Food is often considered the go-to reward for training, but 63% of cats preferred a reward other than food, highlighting the need to consider a broader array of rewards when working with cats.
+While food is most commonly used as a reward for training, 63% of cats actually prefer a reward other than food, highlighting the need to consider a broader array of rewards when working with cats.
 In a study of cat preferences:

 • 37% preferred food.